GeoMOER/moer-mpg-data-analysis/docs/units/_unit07/unit07-02_variable_selection.md

 ## 4       x4     0.1987 48.1661
 ```
 Please note that this time, the variable column does not indicate which variable has been left out but which one has been included.
-Obviously, x1 has the largest explanatory power (adjusted r square of 0.6295 and AIC of 39.6814).
+Obviously, x1 has the largest explanatory power (adjusted r squared of 0.6295 and AIC of 39.6814).
 Hence, during the next run, x1 will be included into all models and x2 to x4 will be iterated.
 Technically, this is realized by excluding x1 from the variable `next_vars` and adding it to the variable `selected_vars`.

 ```r